microsoft/malmo-challenge/malmopy/README.md

 ```

 ## Some comments:
-- GymEnvironment monitoring_path is used to record short epsiode videos of the agent
+- The GymEnvironment monitoring_path is used to record short epsiode videos of the agent
-- Temporal Memory generates sample w.r.t to the history_length previous state
+- Temporal Memory generates a sample w.r.t to the history_length previous state
   - For example with history_length = 4 a sample is [s(t-3), s(t-2), s(t-1), s(t)]
 - QNeuralNetwork input_shape is the shape of a sample from the TemporalMemory (history_length, width, height)
 - QNeuralNetwork output_shape is the number of actions available for the environment (one neuron per action)